Ch0wW/docker-hlds-won2/README.md

  +localinfo mm_gamedll "dlls/cs_i386.so"
 ```

-For instance, here is a container file (= *quadlet*) which will create a CS 1.3 server on cs_italy on port 27272 with 32 players slots:
+For instance, here is a container file (= *quadlet*) which will create a CS 1.3 server on cs_italy on port 27272 with 32 player slots:

 ```ini
 [Unit]